rkitover/windows-dev-guide/README.md

 get-psdrive
 ```

 .
+These also include variables, environment variables, functions and
+aliases, and you can operate on them with `Remove-Item`, `Set-Item`,
+etc..

 For actual Windows filesystems, the first column in directory
 listings from `gci` or `gi` is the mode or attributes of the object.
 The positions of the letters will vary, but here is their meaning: